Ever feel like you’re the still point of a turning world?

 Is there a phobia for that?
 No, because it’s rational, a fear with certainty.
 Is that the same fear with certainty that whatever it is, it will never be enough?
 We feel this about others but never recognize it in ourselves.
 Because, unlike others, we have hope.

-Hope that there will always be another… Another favorite song to dance to, another new book to read excitedly, another new friend to grow old with and spill secrets to.
-Another love?
+Hope that there will always be another… Another song to dance to, another book to read excitedly, another friend to trust.
+Another love.

 If that hope fades, what replaces it?
 Does that emotion have a name?